Size: 49.1 Linear feet; 0.001 Gigabytes

-Summary: The papers of artist, performer, and arts educator Lillian Kiesler and sculptor, architect, set designer, educator, and writer Frederick Kiesler measure 48.2 linear feet and date from circa 1910s-2003, with the bulk of the material from 1958-2000.
-The collection documents their personal and professional lives and the legacy of Frederick Kiesler's work through biographical material, correspondence, legal, financial and business records, teaching files, exhibition and performance files, artwork, subject files, printed material, writings and interviews, monographs, photographic material, and sound recordings and motion picture film.
+Summary: The papers of New York artist Lillian Kiesler and architect and sculptor Frederick Kiesler measure 49.1 linear feet and 0.001 GB and date from circa 1910s-2003, with the bulk of the material from 1958-2000.
+The collection documents their personal and professional lives and the legacy of Frederick Kiesler's work through biographical material, correspondence, legal, financial and business records, teaching files, exhibition and performance files, artwork, subject files, printed and digital material, writings and interviews, monographs, photographic material, and sound and video recordings.
 Also found are papers related to Abstract Expressionist painter Hans Hofmann and the papers of artist Alice Hodges.

 Frederick Kiesler (1890-1965) was a sculptor, architect, set designer, educator, and writer active in New York and Connecticutt.
 Lillian Kiesler (1911-2001) was a performer, arts educator, and painter married to Frederick Kiesler.
 She was also active in the administration of the Hans Hofmann School of Fine Arts.

 The collection was donated by Lillian Kiesler and Maryette Charlton, executrix of her estate, in several accessions between 1980-2002.
 Some of the papers related to Frederick Kiesler were originally loaned for microfilming in 1971, most of which was later donated in 1980.
 Additional papers related to Frederick Kiesler were donated in 1993.
 Papers related to Hans Hofmann were given in 1981.
 Lillian Kiesler's papers were donated in 2000 by Lillian Kiesler, and in 2002, by Maryette Charlton.